|Centre for Bone Marrow Transplant|

 Our highly experienced team consists of internationally recognized Nephrologists and Urologists, who are experts in all aspects of diagnostic and therapeutic procedures related to Renal Transplantation, Nephrology and Urology.
 At the Centre we have pioneered the ‘Combined Management’ approach with an aim to optimize patient care on a personalised level.

 Our ultramodern Centre offers you comprehensive diagnostic and therapeutic services for both adult and pediatric Nephrological and Urological conditions, including the most complex of cases.
 We always strive to deliver the best in renal healthcare to those who seek advanced treatment in India.
-We are proud of our skilled and experienced team of experts who are internationally recognized for their pioneering work in Blood Pressure Control, Endourology, Reconstructive Urology, Uro-oncology, Pediatric Urology, Female Neurourology, Andrology and Renal Transplants.
+We are proud of our skilled and experienced team of experts who are internationally recognized for their pioneering work in Blood Pressure Control, Endourology, Reconstructive Urology, Uro-oncology, Pediatric Urology, Female Neurourology, Andrology and Renal replacement therapy and Transplants.
 Other facilities at the Centre include 24x7 Haemodialysis, Hemodiafiltration, CRRT, CAPD Plasmapheresis and Renal Transplantation.